jharriga/RGWtest/README.md

 rates; radosgw and ceph-osd process stats; as well as "ceph daemon osd" probes)

 Uses COSbench to issue RGW operations.
-All scripts create timestamped logfiles in RESULTS directory
+All scripts create timestamped logfiles in RESULTS directory, named with COSbench jobId.

 # Inventory of scripts:
 - writeXML.sh       writes the COSbench XML workload files from the Templates (found in 'XMLtemplates' dir)